David Dontoh: Early years

 David Dontoh was born at Gyegyeano, a suburb of Cape Coast in the Central Region of Ghana.
 His father was a teacher, writer and an agricultural officer with specialism in vegetable farming and animal husbandry.
 His mother - Elizabeth Victoria Ackon Green (Efua Beduwa) - was a fish monger.
 The parents never got married.
 His paternal grandfather (Humphrey Kweku Dontoh) was a fisherman who hails from Gomoa Fete with ancestral links to the town of Saltpond.
 He grew up in Cape Coast, Abakrampa and Winneba - fishery and farming towns along the central coast of Ghana.
 His formative years were spent within a large extended family unit, surrounded by uncles and aunties of various professions.
 He attributes his success in acting to everyday social situations around conflict, comedy and cohesion within the large and complex family network that he grew in.
 From an early age, the young David Dontoh took a keen interest in science, geography, history, literature, poetry, philosophy, classical and contemporary art, among others.
 He was the best geography student in 1975 and could sketch out the globe from memory.
 He read some of the most influential classical works by Socrates, Plato and Aristotle during school holidays.
-Originally, David had wanted to pursue a career either as a doctor or a pilot but fell short of the required admission grades after his Sixth Form exams.
-A misdemeanour in childhood spurred David's interest in medicine.
+Originally, Dontoh had wanted to pursue a career either as a doctor or a pilot but fell short of the required admission grades after his Sixth Form exams.
+A misdemeanour in childhood spurred Dontoh's interest in medicine.
 He stitched the wound of a friend with whom he had gone to steal coconut fruits from a neighbour's house.
 The boy had injured his hand on broken glass whiles jumping over a wall to escape capture.
-David bravely intervened and secretly stitched the wound with common household needle and thread.
+Dontoh bravely intervened and secretly stitched the wound with common household needle and thread.
 Interestingly, doctors found the botched surgical job so expertly done that they felt compelled to leave the stitches in place until the wound completely healed.
-This remarkable episode earned him the nickname of "Doctor David" which further galvanised his interest in medicine.
+This remarkable episode earned him the nickname of "Doctor David", which further galvanised his interest in medicine.